 - Lightweight shoe with slight arch support

-- Size runs bigger makes it harder to find the right one
+- Size runs bigger making it harder to find the right one

 - The price tag is more inclined on the higher side